 Cowgirl’s Kitchen Mustang Mints (2 cookies) $2.00

 This box was a bit of a let down just in number of products (4 items somehow just isn’t as exciting as six or 7).
 Granted…both the Absorbine Hooflex products were HUGE (full sized) and the Ivercare was a full size dose as well.
-We already use the Absorbine Hooflex Thrush Remedy at our lesson barn after Farnam stopped making the Horseshoer’s Secret spray (sadness)…so that’s going in our stockpile for when we run out of our current bottle.
-IverCare was put in our stockpile for when we need to worm next.
+We already use the Absorbine Hooflex Thrush Remedy at my lesson barn after Farnam stopped making the Horseshoer’s Secret spray (sadness)…so that’s going in my stockpile for when I run out of my current bottle.
+IverCare was put in my stockpile for when I need to worm next.
 The Cowgirl’s Kitchen cookies are delicious (I took a little nibble out of one before feeding it to Champ).
 He loved them…but not as much as the fresh baked cookies from the December Box.

 I haven’t quite decided what to do with the Absorbine Hooflex Therapeutic Conditioner Ointment.
-I love the Absorbine Hooflext Thrush Remedy…but I don’t know If I really need this product.
+I love the Absorbine Hooflext Thrush Remedy…but I don’t know if I really need this product.
 I almost don’t want to use it.
 Champ’s feet are a masterpiece all on their own (my farrier says he has the hardest, nicest feet he’s seen in a while…and that it comes from his Morgan side) and he’s never had shoes a day in his life.
 I’m afraid to actually put anything on his feet in risk that it might throw his perfect balance off…is that silly?
 I may need to find a home for this.
-Again…maybe I’ll add this to the Giveaway!

 Farnam Slick ‘n Easy Grooming Block $3.95